 The Nazareth Area Food Bank has been providing food for families in the

 Unfortunately, because of lingering economic and under-employment problems in our region, the need remains great.
-We’re seeing more young families who say they never envisioned having to turn to a food bank for food.
+We’re seeing more young families and many elderly people who say they never envisioned having to turn to a food bank for food.

 For most of its history, the Food Bank operated in